WHAT IS THE BEAUTY OF

 After all summer and swimming are just around the corner and I need to look as good as I can in my swimsuit.

 In fact, it is such a great feeling to keep as well and fit as one can.
-There is amazing home gym equipment available which is worth having and utilizing, and no, not to hang your clothes on.
+There is amazing home gym equipment available that is worth having and utilizing, and no, not to hang your clothes on.

-SPRING BLOOMING FLOWERS
+WHAT IS THE BEAUTY OF SPRING BLOOMING FLOWERS

 As one of the most prolific flower kingdoms of the world, the Western Cape has so many beautiful indigenous flowers which really bloom in great swathes in what are usually the most desolate areas at other times of the year.